-Death by crucifixion was condemned to those who conflicted with the law, villains, pirates, enslaved people, politicians, religious anarchists, or those who had no civil rights.
-According to research linking the crucifixion of Jesus to seismic activity at the time, the Savior was crucified on third April, the 33rd year.
+Death by crucifixion was condemned to those who conflicted with the law, villains, pirates, enslaved people, politicians, religious anarchists, or those with no civil rights.
+According to research linking the crucifixion of Jesus to seismic activity at the time, the Savior was crucified on the third of April, the 33rd year.
 The Gospel of Matthew mentions that Jesus stood on the cross.
 A strong earthquake shook the area, and the sky darkened.

 Who took the Body of Christ?

 Today’s Gospel contains a scene that reveals another aspect of faith.
 In addition to the witness of Christ’s Resurrection.
 It is about Joseph of Arimathea asking Pilate for the Body of Jesus.
 Beyond Joseph’s courage and love for Christ, we glimpse a foreshadowing of the Eucharistic ritual.